Yusrafarooqui/Trump-Obama-Tweet-Analysis/README.md

 7. Graphical Representations of findings
 8. Sentiment analysis

 All graphs and results created in this project can be found in an excel in the repository.
 The data used for analysis in this project will also be found in the same excel file.
-You will find a detailed explamnation for all codes utlized on my website: https://sites.google.com/view/yusrafarooqui/projects-portfolio/sentiment-analysis-on-donald-trump-and-barack-obama
+You will find a detailed explanation for all codes utlized on my website: https://sites.google.com/view/yusrafarooqui/projects-portfolio/sentiment-analysis-on-donald-trump-and-barack-obama